-Though presented as a single study here, this project may be divided into several subcategories, each handling a single contaminant.
+This study will establish a robust trophic transfer relationship between avian species, their eggs, and their diets in the Lake for those pollutants that have been identified to pose a risk to the aquatic wildlife designated use.
+Though presented as a single study here, this project may be divided into several subcategories, each handling a single pollutant.

 Study Objectives.
-The objective of this study is to establish trophic transfer relationships of bioaccumulative contaminants in Great Salt Lake between avian diet, adult avian species, and their eggs in a way that will be robust and can be used in Great Salt Lake management decisions.
+The objective of this study is to establish trophic transfer relationships of bioaccumulative pollutants in the Lake between avian diet, adult avian species, and their eggs in a way that will be robust and can be used in management decisions.